JHS-Computer-Science-Honor-Society/cshs-website/README.md

 ## Set up

-Open Terminal/CMD and run the following line of code:
+Open Terminal/CMD in your desired folder and run the following line of code:

 ```
 git clone https://github.com/JHS-Computer-Science-Honor-Society/cshs-website.git